plotdb/uploadr/README.md

 Following are the APIs exposed by native provider:

  - `handler(req, res, next)`: process req.files and return promise, resolving url, id and name as array of objects.
- - `router(req, res, next)`: wrap handler as a route which pass data to res.send, or report 500 on error.
+ - `router(req, res, next)`: wrap handler as a route that passes data to res.send, or report 500 on error.
  - `archive(opt)`: function that takes care of files
    - input: one of following ( name is optional in both case )
      - {path, name}